dubilava/seasia/README.md

 - [05-combine.r](05-combine.r): combine the crop harvest and conflict datasets
 - [06-masterdata.r](06-masterdata.r): some more data wrangling to finalize the dataset

+The replication materials do not include the downloaded data.
+However, the links to the data and brief instructions on how to download and store them are provided in the corresponding R scripts.

-The R codes to replicate the results include:
+### To replicate the results

 - [11-descriptive.r](11-descriptive.r): Table 2, Figures 1-3, Appendix Figures B1-B2
 - [12-mainresults.r](12-mainresults.r): Table 3, Figures 4-7, Appendix Tables A1-A2 and A4-A7, Appendix Figures B3-B4 and B6